pdefusco/CDE_CLI_Articles/code/CDESESSIONSICEBERG.md

 A Cloudera Data Engineering (CDE) Session is an interactive short-lived development environment for running Spark commands to help you iterate upon and build your Spark workloads.

+You can use CDE Sessions in CDE Virtual Clusters of type "All Purpose - Tier 2".
+The following commands illustrate a basic Iceberg Time Travel Example.

 Create the Session:

 ```